top of page

 Now that I’m a mum to two boys, I’m even more passionate about sharing the joy of music with kids—and I hope to inspire the same love for music in others!

-Drums, Guitar
+Acoustic Guitar

 Ben